-N. Oregon Coast History Events Bring Startling Facts to Light, Live Seal
+N. Oregon Coast History Events Bring Startling Facts to Light and Life

 Peering back into time not quite as far, Seaside’s History and Hops program looks a north Oregon coast icon: the Seaside Aquarium.
 The April 26 program is titled “Public Baths to Aquarium,” starting at 6 p.m.

 In August 1924 the Seaside Baths Natatorium - a salt water bath house and swimming pool - opened for business.
 By 1937 it had morphed into the Seaside Aquarium which is now the oldest privately-owned aquarium on the West Coast.
 Keith Chandler, the aquarium’s general manager, will share tales of its 94-year storied past – from construction through conversion and development into a well-regarded marine life showcase.
-Those attending Seaside Museum’s History & Hops event will meet seal Tubby, Jr. and 25-pound lobster, Victor as well as a cast of other marine characters.
+Those attending Seaside Museum’s History & Hops event will meet seal Tubby, Jr. and its 25-pound lobster, Victor, as well as a cast of other marine characters from its past.

 The aquarium has been part of the Marine Mammal Stranding Network since 1990.
 As a partner with the Wildlife Center of the North Coast, the aquarium is a drop-off center for injured animals that are then transported by staff to the rehabilitation center in Astoria.